 An LEA may use an alternative format for the plan summary as long as it includes the information specified in each prompt and the budget summary table.

-The reference to LCFF Evaluation Rubrics means the evaluation rubrics adopted by the State Board of Education under EC Section 52064.5.
+The reference to California School Dashboard means the California School Dashboard adopted by the State Board of Education under EC Section 52064.5.